What to Do When Your Rabbit is Molting

 If your bun really needs washing, such as when they soil their bottoms or hindquarters, spot cleaning is a better alternative to bathing.
 You do this by sprinkling cornstarch (don’t use talcum powder) on the soiled area and combing out the dirt.
 If the filth doesn’t come out, you can moisten a washcloth with a bit of water and dab at the grime while doing your best not to let the water reach your bun’s skin.
 When the fur is clean, set the dryer on the coolest setting and use it to dry the coat.

-Should You Clean the Ears?
+Should You Clean their Ears?

 Check the ears as part of the weekly grooming regimen.
 Watch out for ear wax or dirt build-up, which you gently remove with a cotton ball.
 Don’t try to clear out all the wax, as ear wax plays a role in protecting your rabbit’s ears.